 Figure 2b.
-Comparison of integrated SGD flux results, model and measured (model results are averaged over the whole year
+Comparison of integrated SGD flux results, model and measured (model results are averaged over the whole year (Jan-Dec, 2005; time steps 489-600).

-The total integrated shoreline flux averaged over 12 months (2005) is 13.05 mday-1m-1 and 1.89 mday-1m-1 for the two scenarios, respectively (Fig. 2b).
-Both results are in the same order as the SGD flux measured by Taniguchi et al. (2008), estimated to be about 12.4 mm-1day-1.
-The difference in the measured SGD and standard model result (Scenario 1) could be attributed to the difference in the extent of the study area: Taniguchi et al. (2008) did their work within 500m offshore and 500m length of shoreline, whereas the model area in this Scenario covers the area up to 5km offshore and 11.66 km of shoreline.
+The total integrated shoreline flux averaged over 12 months (2005) is 5.91 m3day-1m-1 and 1.13 m3day-1m-1 for the two scenarios, respectively (Fig. 2b).).
+Both results are lower, but in the same order as the SGD flux measured by Taniguchi et al. (2008), estimated to be about 12.4 m3m-1day-1.
+The difference in the measured SGD and standard model result (Scenario 1) could be attributed to the difference in the extent of the study area: Taniguchi et al. (2008) did their measurement within 500m offshore and 500m length of shoreline, whereas the model area in this Scenario covers the area up to 5km offshore and 11.66 km of shoreline.
 Also, some shoreline segments have higher SGD fluxes compared to others, which can lead to geographic variability on relative SGD contribution.
+Ultimately, measurements made by Taniguchi et al (2008) include the re-circulated SGD component, whereas the model result only represents the freshwater SGD flux.